How to Create a Basic Architecture Diagram

 In this module, we will walk you through step by step how to create a basic Architecture Diagram.

-In this tutorial, we will not create a static diagram, but a dynamic diagram.
+In this tutorial, we will not create a static but dynamic diagram.
 That means the visualization (diagram) will show the data of a model.
 And if that data changes, the model and the visualization change.

 Part I: Generate a Basic Architecture Diagram with Excel